How to Secure a Safe and Drinkable Water for Survival

 Risks of Drinking Contaminated Water

-There are numerous different types of bacteria and viruses found in untreated water.
-Drinking this kind of water will result in several illnesses in the body.
-There are certain kinds of bacteria and viruses that create different negative effects on the body.
+Untreated water contains numerous bacteria and viruses, which can cause various illnesses.
+Certain kinds of bacteria and viruses have different negative effects on the body.
 The most common consequences of drinking contaminated water are amoebiasis, giardiasis, intestinal infections, and many more.

 Contaminants: